 In December 2012, IKE completed another six-month deployment in support of Operation Enduring Freedom, redeploying for an additional four months beginning Feb.
 21, 2013.
 IKE returned home July 3, 2013.

 On Sept.
-10, 2013, IKE entered Norfolk Naval Shipyard to begin a 14-month scheduled docking planned incremental availability (DPIA).
+10, 2013, IKE entered Norfolk Naval Shipyard to begin a scheduled docking planned incremental availability (DPIA).